How to Set up Your Teletherapy Home Office

 Now for some extras.
 These things aren't mandatory, but make your job as a teletherapist easier, more efficient, and/or more comfortable.
 The first one is a second monitor.
 It plugs right into your computer and basically acts as an extension of your main screen.
 You can open documents and programs and quickly move the windows between the two monitors as you'd like.
 I usually keep the teletherapy platform open on the main monitor, and my second monitor is used for typing notes, reading and responding to emails, and planning session activities.
 When I'm writing IEPs or progress reports, I don't have to flip between tabs or windows to review data from another system since I can quickly glance between both monitors.

-Another honorable mention would be blue light glasses, such as these.
+Another honorable mention would be blue light glasses, such as these that I use.
 They really help decrease eye strain, and plus, I feel like they are trending in teletherapy fashion.
 I have also found a cork board hung behind my computer is useful for storing the school calendar, reminders, frequently used phone numbers, and other helpful information.
 I also keep sticky notes and pens nearby, as well as a binder for planning sessions and taking data (the old fashioned way!).
 The form that I use is a freebie that can be found here.

 If you're pursuing a career in teletherapy, be sure to think ahead and consider equipment that will serve you and for the purpose of providing quality teletherapy to your students.
 My home office has come a long way from a dark basement, and creating my work area has been one of my favorite parts of working from home.
 I love that it's personalized for my needs, and that I am able to decorate the space using things that inspire and prepare me to do my best work.